spuder/OpenSpool/docs/rfid.md

 # RFID Tags

-At the heart of OpenSpool are the RFID/NFC tags that you will place on every spool you want to automate.
-The OpenSpool hardware workds with a wide variety of High-Frequency tags (13.56Mhz)
+At the heart of OpenSpool are the `NFC/RFID` tags that you will place on every spool you want to automate.
+The OpenSpool hardware works with a wide variety of High-Frequency tags (13.56Mhz)

 {: .note-title }
 > NFC vs RFID